Mohammed VI of Morocco: Foreign policy

 Morocco and Israel restored diplomatic relations on 10 December 2020, as part of the Israel–Morocco normalization agreement involving the United States, which at the same time recognized Morocco's sovereignty over Western Sahara.
 In June 2021, Mohammed congratulated Naftali Bennett on his election as Israeli prime minister.
-On the International Day of Solidarity with the Palestinian People in November 2021, Mohammed announced that Morocco would continue to push for a restart of Israeli-Palestinian peace negotiations.
+On the International Day of Solidarity with the Palestinian People in November 2021, the king announced that Morocco would continue to push for a restart of Israeli–Palestinian peace negotiations.
 He called on both sides "to refrain from actions that obstruct the peace process".

+In August 2022, Mohammed confirmed in a speech that the Western Sahara issue would form the basis for Morocco's foreign policy, through which it "measures the sincerity of friendships and the efficiency of partnerships".
+He called on other countries "to clarify their positions" on the conflict "and reconsider them in a manner that leaves no room for doubt".
+In 2023, Israel under the third Netanyahu government became the second country to recognize Moroccan sovereignty over the territory, followed by Paraguay the following year.

-Despite calls by Mohammed VI for reconciliation, relations with neighbouring Algeria continued to intensify over the course of his rule.
-In July 2004, Mohammed announced that Morocco would lift visa restrictions for Algerians, with Algerian President Abdelaziz Bouteflika reciprocating the measure in 2005.
-Tensions gradually escalated in the 2020s, primarily as a result of the Israel–Morocco normalization agreement and Guerguerat border clashes.
-In August 2021, Algeria accused Morocco of supporting the Movement for the self-determination of Kabylie, which it blamed for wildfires in northern Algeria, and later severed diplomatic relations with Morocco.
+Relations with neighbouring Algeria remained strained, despite calls from Mohammed for a reconciliation.
+Tensions intensified in the 2020s, primarily as a result of the Israel–Morocco normalization agreement and Western Saharan border clashes.
+In August 2021, Algeria accused Morocco of supporting the Movement for the Self-Determination of Kabylie, which it blamed for wildfires in northern Algeria, and later severed diplomatic relations with Morocco.

-In August 2022, during a speech marking the anniversary of the Revolution of the King and the People, Mohammed VI said that the Western Sahara issue "is the lens through which Morocco looks at the world", and through which it "measures the sincerity of friendships and the efficiency of partnerships", while calling on other countries "to clarify their positions [regarding the Western Sahara] and reconsider them in a manner that leaves no room for doubt".

-Other causes

-On 20 December 2022, Mohammed VI, accompanied by Crown Prince Moulay Hassan and Prince Moulay Rachid, received the members of the national football team at the Royal Palace in Rabat, after their reaching fourth place at the 2022 FIFA World Cup, and awarded the team with the Order of the Throne.

-On 15 February 2023, Mohammed VI donated 2,000 tonnes of fertilizer to Gabon, handed over during a meeting at the Presidential Palace in Libreville with President Ali Bongo Ondimba.

-On 7 March 2023, Mohammed VI was invited by CAF president Patrice Motsepe to receive the CAF's outstanding achievement award.
-During the awards ceremony in Kigali, Chakib Benmoussa, attending on behalf of the king, announced in a letter written by Mohammed that Morocco would join the Spain–Portugal 2030 FIFA World Cup bid as a co-host.
+In February 2023, Mohammed and his foreign minister Nasser Bourita visited Gabon, meeting with its president Ali Bongo and conducting a donation of 2,000 tonnes of fertilizer to the country.
+On 4 December 2023, Mohammed and his entourage made an official visit to Dubai, at the invitation of UAE President Sheikh Mohamed bin Zayed Al Nahyan, in which the two leaders signed a declaration committing to the development of "deep-rooted" bilateral relations.